 Sixth and Seventh Grades - There will be six class favorites chosen to represent the 6th and 7th grades at large.
-All candidates must have an 80 or above average in each subject for the previous semester and must not have an in-school suspension, out-of-school suspension, or corporal punishment during the first semester.
+All candidates must have an 80 or above overall average for the previous semester and must not have an in-school suspension, out-of-school suspension, or corporal punishment during the first semester.